liflab/labpal/Readme.md

 ## About LabPal

-LabPal was developed by [Sylvain Hallé](http://leduotang.ca/sylvain), Associate Processor at [Université du Québec à Chicoutimi](http://www.uqac.ca), Canada.
+LabPal was developed by [Sylvain Hallé](http://leduotang.ca/sylvain), Full Processor at [Université du Québec à Chicoutimi](http://www.uqac.ca), Canada.
 Pr.
 Hallé is also the head of [LIF](http://liflab.ca), a research lab, where LabPal is extensively used for the processing of experimental results.